esl-epfl/DIsco-CGRA-sim/vwr2a_docs/KMEM.md

 ## Example

-If we consider that the SRF is stored on the first slot of the SPM when configuring the VWR2A, the kernel is going to be runned only in column 0, the instructions of the kernel are stored starting from the address 15 on the IMEM and this kernel has 43 instructions, the hexadecimal KMEM instruction would be `0x83EB`.
+If we consider that the SRF is stored on the first slot of the SPM when configuring the DISCO-CGRA, the kernel is going to be runned only in column 0, the instructions of the kernel are stored starting from the address 15 on the IMEM and this kernel has 43 instructions, the hexadecimal KMEM instruction would be `0x83EB`.

 |SRF ADDRESS|N_COLUMNS (one-hot encoding)|KERNEL START ADDRESS|RCs/CCs/MXCU/LSU N_INSTR|
 |---|---|---|---|